-The close relationship between place and cultural heritage in many of the foregoing examples demonstrate the irrefutable and intricate interlinkages between the loss of cultural heritage, indigenous knowledge, social/cultural identity, biodiversity and ecosystem services, the loss of territory and the loss of well-being and health.
+The close relationship between place and cultural heritage in many of the foregoing examples demonstrates the irrefutable and intricate interlinkages between the loss of cultural heritage, Indigenous knowledge, social/cultural identity, biodiversity and ecosystem services, the loss of territory and the loss of well-being and health.

-Loss of adaptive capacity and resilience of communities
+4.A.xii Loss of adaptive capacity and resilience of communities

-A core principle of cultural resilience is the fact that people come together to organize in their communities based on a shared common identity and values (Morrissey and Oliver-Smith, 2013).
-The loss of objects or practices imbued with cultural significance can threaten the sort of social coordination that holds up resilient communities by disrupting values or the identity connected with them.
+The loss of objects or practices imbued with cultural significance can threaten the sort of social coordination that holds up resilient communities, by disrupting values or the identity connected with them.
+A core principle of cultural resilience is the coming together of people to organize in their communities based on a shared common identity and values (Morrissey and Oliver-Smith, 2013).
+The loss of objects or practices imbued with cultural significance can threaten the sort of social coordination that holds up resilient communities, by disrupting values or the identity connected with them.
 At the same time, a wealth of traditional knowledge and intangible heritage practices help bolster the resilience of communities in coping with natural disasters and adapting to climate change.
 For instance, in Kenya's Lamu Old Town, traditional knowledge on weather patterns, sea movement and naturally safe areas during adverse atmospheric conditions, accumulated over the centuries, enhances the community's resilience during extreme weather or disasters.
-Yet changing weather patterns, excessive spring tides and destruction of mangroves mean traditional knowledge is at risk of losing its functionality (UNESCO, n.d.-I).
-Thus, the foregoing examples also highlight the significance of cultural heritage loss for diminished cultural resilience on the one hand, which in turn is closely linked to diminished resilience to disasters on the other.
+Yet changing weather patterns, excessive spring tides and destruction of mangroves, mean traditional knowledge is at risk of losing its functionality (UNESCO, n.d.-m).
+Thus, the foregoing examples also highlight how significantly cultural heritage loss can diminish cultural resilience, which is closely linked to diminished resilience to disasters.

-As cultural heritage has many different and overlapping values, the loss of a single cultural heritage site may result in multiple compounded losses of cultural heritage that together lead to a much more significant loss than is apparent by only the loss of a single structure or monument.
-Furthermore, heritage places may have multiple types of heritage associated with them that are also lost.
-For example, a historic monument may be an outstanding monument of artistic value, but it may also have traditional houses around it that are part of its context or setting that respond to peoples' ways of life, as well as artisanal crafts, music, festivals, processions, and other living heritage practices associated with it.
-There may also be archaeological excavations and material associated with it, as well as art, objects and artefacts of high value.
-Thus, the losses are further compounded for the local communities in the present as well as for future generations.
+As cultural heritage has many different and overlapping values, the loss of a single cultural heritage site may create a ripple effect of cultural heritage losses which together have a much greater significance than the initial loss of a single structure or monument might suggest.
+Furthermore, significant sites or places may have multiple types of heritage associated with them which are also lost.
+For example, a historic monument may represent outstanding artistic value on its own, but it may exist in the context of other examples of heritage.
+For instance, it could be surrounded by traditional houses or form a part of the local people's way of life, their artisanal crafts, music, festivals and processions, or other living heritage practices.
+There may also be archaeological excavations and materials associated with the monument and its setting, as well as art, objects and artefacts of high value.
+Thus, the perceived single loss of one individual monument could actually represent any number of connected losses for the local communities, not just in the present, but for future generations as well.